Barclays is an older financial institution, but it's only been in the last few year's they been pushing hard into the US banking space.

 Who Is Barclays Bank?

 Barclays Bank has been around since 1690 and is based in the United Kingdom.
-They have branches throughout the world, including the United States.
-Barclays does banking for 48 million people globally.
+They have branches throughout the world.
+Barclays does banking for 48 million people globally in more than 40 countries.

-Barclays has several websites.
-You can find the United States Barclays Bank website at https://www.banking.barclaysus.com/index.html.
+Due to the sheer number of geographic areas that Barclays serves, it has several websites.
+But you can find the United States Barclays Bank website here.

 What Do They Offer?